AgentMC/Sao20/Translate/Ru/Part9.md

 Immediately afterwards, a myriad of building blocks floating outside the floor dropped with tremendous roar.

 When the echo of thunderous destruction sound fell, Ронье was not in the mansion anymore.
 Her feet were still in a dark carpet, but the evening reddening sky spread overhead.
-The lower edge of crimson Solus touched the Mountain Range at the Edge; the northern wind still full of winter coldness shook hair of the two.
+The lower edge of crimson Solus touched the Mountain Range at the Edge; the Северной wind still full of winter coldness shook hair of the two.

 Three minions и Император Крюгер froze, stunned.
 If it had been an original minion that simply obeys instructions, it would have continued attacking without any concern for changes around, but because the fusion type one had a kind of consciousness, it seemed to be confused about what to do.